biolink/biolink-model/docs/decreases_expression_of.md

-# Slot: decreases expression of
+# Type: decreases expression of

 holds between two molecular entities where the action or effect of one decreases the level of expression of the other within a system of interest

 URI: [biolink:decreases_expression_of](https://w3id.org/biolink/vocab/decreases_expression_of)

 ## Domain and Range